sheltermanager/asm3/README.md

 Dependencies
 ------------

-If you are using a Debian-based system (eg: Ubuntu), then the following will install all the software you need to run ASM.
+If you are using a Debian-based system (eg: Ubuntu), then the following will install all the software you need to build and run ASM.
 If you are using the sheltermanager3 deb package it already has dependencies set for these and will install them for you.

 * apt-get install make python3 python3-webpy python3-pil python3-mysqldb python3-psycopg2